jacopoabramo/Helpful_Lab_Materials/WritingCoverLetter/coverletter.md

 To the reviewers of the of the Essential Open Source Software for Science,

 ImSwitch has sparked in it's relatively new life span a great interest in the microscopy community.
-It's elegant and efficient design demonstrated a great versatility in various microscopy modalities, making it a novelty for both utilization and experiment reproducibility.
+It's elegant and efficient design has demonstrated a great versatility in various microscopy modalities, making it a novelty for both utilization and experiment reproducibility.

 This letter intends provides a list of names who fully endorse support for ImSwitch as a perfect candidate to receive this grant, in order to expand the outreach of the software and strengthen it's core features.